What is runner’s knee?

-As stated before, although commonly found in runners (40% of running injuries are related to the knee!), runner’s knee can also happen to anyone who exerts repeated stress to the knee joint.
-This can include anyone that is regularly jumping, walking, skiing, biking or playing some form of recreational sports.
+As stated before, although commonly found in runners (40% of running injuries are related to the knee!), runner’s knee can also happen to anyone who exerts repeated stress on the knee joint.
+This can include anyone who is regularly jumping, walking, skiing, biking or playing some form of recreational sport.

 These stresses can be because of:

-- a structural defect in the knee (flat feet or high knee cap)
+- Structural defect in the knee (flat feet or high knee cap)

 Interestingly, women are more likely than men to experience runner’s knee.
 This is because the angle of a woman’s thigh bone is higher than that of a man, allowing it to exert much more pressure on the knee.